 Cats do pant but not as often or as dramatically as dogs do.

-Rapid breathing in felines can be due to an underlying health condition, so it’s important to pay attention to any clues or cues as to why they’re suddenly panting.
+Rapid breathing in felines can be due to an underlying health condition, so it’s important to pay attention to any clues or cues as to why your cat is open mouth breathing.

 - Ill health